 As for the CNS, Fibromyalgia is not a nervous system disorder.
 It is not like Multiple Sclerosis or ALS (Amyotrophic lateral sclerosis) where symptoms will worsen as you get older or as time goes on.
 While you will have flares from time or time, or certain times of the year, it is not a disease that generally progresses with time and causes more nervous system issues.

 Do you have all of these symptoms, and are sick and tired of feeling sick and tired?
-Let’s chat – you can book your FREE autoimmune health coaching consultation here
+Check out my article on some alternative fibro treatments to try first.
+If you need some extra help, I’m here for you.
+Let’s chat – you can book your FREE autoimmune health coaching consultation here.